Registration Renewal

 Continuing Competence Program (CCP)

-The NANB Continuing Competence Program has two mandatory components.
-Both components MUST be completed if you are registering for active practice.
+The NANB CCP has two mandatory components.
+Both components MUST be completed via your My Profile account prior to the renewal of your registration for active practice.

-In order to renew registration for the practice year 2023 you must:
+In order to renew registration for the next practice year you must have completed:

-- developing and implementing a learning plan that outlines learning objectives and learning activities;
+• a learning plan identifying your learning objectives and activities;

-- evaluating the impact of your learning activities on your practice; and
+• an evaluation of the impact of your learning activities on your practice;

-- Complete the Mandatory Learning Module – Standards for Medication Management.
+• Complete the Mandatory Learning Module for the practice year.

 Criminal Charge/Conviction

-You are required to answer the question “Since you last applied for registration, have you been charged with or convicted of a criminal offence?”
-If you answered yes, you must provide details of the criminal charge/conviction to nanbregistration@nanb.nb.ca.
+If you have been charged with or convicted of a criminal offence during the practise year or since your last active registration, you must provide details of the criminal charge/conviction to NANB.

 Nursing Employment Data

 Your response in this section of the renewal form should reflect your current status at the actual site where you are currently working.
-When choosing the primary place of work, if you work in more than one site choose the one where you work the most hours or, where you’ve worked the longest.
+If you work in more than one location, please choose the site where you worked the most hours as your primary place of work.
+If you worked similar hours at multiple locations, please select the site where you’ve worked the longest.

 Practising without a valid registration is illegal and will result in the following:

-- your practice hours will not be counted;
+• practice hours worked without an active license will not be counted;

-- you will be charged an additional late fee of $57.50 and an unauthorized practice fee of $287.50
+• you will be charged an additional late fee of $57.50 and the potential of additional fees starting with an unauthorized practice fee of $287.50.

 Canadian Nurses Protective Society (CNPS): More than liability protection